 Warning, though: A festival wristband does not grant you immunity to lines.
 There are multiple stages, most notably the Key Amphitheater, that only allow a certain capacity, and you might get stuck waiting for a spot inside.

 Bumbershoot Arts and Music Festival also has a killer lineup of immersive activities, like BurlesKARAOKE, where you can sing your heart out to karaoke while live burlesque performers accompany (and probably tease) you.
 There is also a roller skating rink, pole dancing and wrestling, among others fun pastimes.

-In recent years, the festival grew more music than art heavy, much to Seattleites chagrin.
+In recent years, Bumbershoot grew its live music offering more than the art side of the fet, much to Seattleites chagrin.
 Now, with a change in ownership, Bumbershoot is undergoing a redefinition — evident from the Bumbershoot 2022 cancellation — one that will likely see it return to the laser shows and interactive art installations of its earlier self.